emmett-framework/emmett/docs/orm/operations.md

 <Row {'id': 1, 'name': 'Awesome party'}>
 ```

-If you don't specify arguments, weppy will select all the fields for all the tables involved in the query.
+If you don't specify arguments, Emmett will select all the fields for all the tables involved in the query.
 In fact, the explicit argument for the first example is:

 ```python
 db(Event.location == "New York").select(db.Event.ALL)